Event History Analysis

 Sessions

-• Session 2 (Tue): Kaplan-Meier Method
+• Session 2 (Tue): Cox Models

-• Session 3 (Wed): Cox Models
+• Session 3 (Wed): Parametric Models

-• Session 4 (Thu): Parametric Models
+• Session 4 (Thu): Discrete-time Models

 Comments from Previous Participants

-< Demography / Masters Student >
+< Demography / Masters student >

-< Demography / Masters Student >
+< Demography / PhD Student >